Zacks Earnings Trends Highlights: Apple and Amazon

 A notable sector suffering such a margin squeeze in the Q3 reporting cycle was Consumer Staples whose Q3 earnings growth of +4.4% on +11.8% higher revenues included a 100 basis-points net margin contraction.
 The Utilities, Autos, Retail and Construction sectors suffered margin squeezes as well, though relatively less pronounced compared to Consumer Staples.

-Net margins for the index as a whole are expected to expand 80 basis points in 2021 Q4, though they are expected to be below the year-earlier level for 6 of the 16 Zacks sectors.
-These include Consumer Staples, Utilities, Industrials, Retail, Autos and Technology.

-These margin pressures have been a big contributing factor to the recent negative shift in the revisions trend, which consistently remained positive since July 2020.
-You can see this in the revisions trend for 2021 Q4.
+These margin pressures have been a contributing factor to the recent negative shift in the revisions trend, which consistently remained positive since July 2020.

 We remain positive in our earnings outlook, as we see the overall growth picture steadily improving, as the near-term logistical issues get addressed.